jwyang21/3D-genome-risk-prediction/README.md

 ##### 3-2-3-2.
 Downstream analyses
 - Make representative PC1 vectors of tumor, normal, and stem cells, respectively.
+  - Representative PC1s are made by averaging PC1 vectors of 10 samples, computed from the BDM of same chromosome.
 ```shell
 cd utils/scripts
 python3 2_make-TCGA-repr-bdm.py